atindra305/Eagle-AI/README.md

 ### FrontEnd

-The proposed solution's frontend was build with the help of Java and CSS web technologies.
+The proposed solution's frontend was build with the help of Javascript and CSS web technologies.
 There are various html and css files that are integrated together to create a user friendly and simple but effective user interface.
 The user on visiting the home page of Eagle AI is given information about the solution and a link to login further.
 The user then visits the login page and after entering the credentials, the user can move to further selecting the different services that the solution offers.
 Either it be class or examination the user can select either option to further get into the proctoring mode.

 ### BackEnd